mtottenh/tottenham.io/src/content/posts/2018-05-12-xv6-env-setup.md

 Today we'll go through setting up the development environment for [XV6](https://pdos.csail.mit.edu/6.828/2016/xv6.html).
 XV6 is a small Unix clone developed by MIT to aid in their [6.828 Operating System Engineering](https://pdos.csail.mit.edu/6.828/2016/) course.
-I'm going to be loosely following along with the course material, but we'll take some extended detours into topics that I find interesting.
-Accompanying the MIT course material there is also a small book for XV6 that goes through much of the theory.
-I'd highly recommend reading it, but it's by no means required if you just want to follow along with this blog.
+I will loosely follow along with the course material, but we'll take some extended detours into topics that I find interesting.
+Accompanying the MIT course material, there is also a small book for XV6 that goes through much of the theory.
+I'd highly recommend reading it, but it's not required if you want to follow along with this blog.

 This week I'll go through setting up a development environment for either OSX or GNU/Linux.
 At a minimum we will need: